-AUSTRALIA Section 232 of the Corporations Act 2001 (Cth) provides protection to a shareholder who has been oppressed, or treated in an unfairly prejudicial way or unfairly discriminatory way. [‡] CHINA Generally speaking, no. HONG KONG The law provides for various avenues for the protection of minority shareholders, such as application to court for inspection of records of the company, petition to the court for relief for unfair prejudice or bringing a derivative action.
-INDONESIA The protection includes the right to do the following: Ask for a shareholders' meeting.
-Lodge a claim if there are allegations of negligence or mistakes.
-Request an examination of the company by the district court if there are suspicions that the company or members of the boards of directors and/or commissioners have committed acts contrary to law that caused losses to the company or the shareholders or a third party.
-Submit to the GMS a request for the dissolution of the company.
-Otherwise, specific voting requirements are 66 2/3% to change the articles of association and 75% for matters such as winding up, bankruptcy, merger, consolidation or acquisitions, or securing or selling more than 50% of the company's net assets.
+CHINA Generally, yes.
+There are some general requirements on minority shareholder protection, such as the agreement of minority shareholder of the target company on the investment is needed in some investments by insurers.
+HONG KON The law provides for various avenues for the protection of minority shareholders, such as application to court for inspection of records of the company, petition to the court for relief for unfair prejudice or bringing a derivative action.
+INDONESIA The protection includes the right to do the following: Ask for a shareholders' meeting Lodge a claim if there are allegations of negligence or mistakes Request an examination of the company by the district court if there are suspicions that the company or members of the boards of directors and/or commissioners have committed acts contrary to law that caused losses to the company or the shareholders or a third party Submit to the GMS a request for the dissolution of the company Otherwise, specific voting requirements are 66 2/3% to change the articles of association and 75% for matters such as winding up, bankruptcy, merger, consolidation or acquisitions, or securing or selling more than 50% of the company's net assets.
 JAPAN There are various minority shareholders' rights such as right to request convocation of shareholders' meeting, make a proposal for shareholders' resolution, bring a derivative suit and bring an injunction suit for illegal actions by directors and so on, with varying shareholding ratio requirements.
 Also, if a person holds more than one-third of the shares in a company, the person will have blocking power on important shareholders' resolutions such as resolutions to amend the articles of incorporation, reduce the stated capital and implement entity conversions, mergers, company splits and share exchanges, as well as minority squeeze-outs.
+MALAYSIA There are certain matters subject to statutory protection under the MCA.
+If a shareholder holds at least 25% of the shares in a Malaysian company, it will have veto rights on important shareholders' resolutions such as resolutions to increase or decrease capital, merge with other companies, amend the constitution of the company or wind up the company.
+The MCA also provides relief to minority shareholders against oppressive conduct by the directors of the company by entitling any shareholder of the company to apply to the Malaysian court for an order.
+Upon such an application, the Malaysian court may make any order it thinks fit, including directing or prohibiting any act, or cancelling or varying any transaction or resolution.